malotaibi44/early-data-replay-attack/README.md

 # QUIC Server/Client Example

-This repository contains a simple example of a QUIC server and client using [Cloudflare's Quiche](https://github.com/cloudflare/quiche).
+This repository contains a simple example of a QUIC server and client and performing a replay attack using [Cloudflare's Quiche](https://github.com/cloudflare/quiche).

 ## Installing Quiche